Monroe County, NY

 The Irondequoit Bay Bridge is a steel truss bridge spanning the Irondequoit Bay in Monroe Country, New York.
 Constructed between 1967 and 1969, the bridge totals 2,375 feet in length.
 Sitting atop the ten concrete piers are nine truss spans.
 Six of the spans are flat, while the center, arched span is flanked by a half arch on either side.

-- Project was scheduled for mid-winter with short days and during a period of consistently sub-zero temperatures.
+- The 2013 inspection was performed mid-winter with short days and during a period of consistently sub-zero temperatures.

 - Supplied investigation team with TPAS® tablet computers preloaded with customized survey forms to provide uniform inspection data output for all inspectors.